-Example 1: School Sounds
+Example 1: Prairie Sounds

-Have students explore sounds heard in the school.
-What sorts of sounds are there?
-Examples might be murmurs of conversation, the rustle of paper, chalk on the blackboard, etc. Brainstorm.
-Have students describe the different sounds they hear.
+Ask students to imagine the kinds of sounds they might hear if they were walking on the prairies.
+Go for a walk to discover prairie sounds.
+Afterward, have the students describe the different sounds.
 Keep track of the words on the board.
 The following are examples: